-You might choose to enhance your education and career prospects further still by taking a postgraduate degree, such as our MSc Finance.
+You might choose to enhance your education and career prospects further still by taking a postgraduate degree, such as our MSc Accounting and Finance.

 We have strong, established, links with a number of professional bodies across the banking and finance sectors, and you’ll come into regular contact with guest speakers from industry, commerce and the City.

 Through our Business School Intern programme, around 35 students each year get a business mentor, work experience, exclusive training and development, and a reference from our Dean.

 We'll assess your work in a number of ways including exams, coursework, essays and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations, a computer-based exam, a portfolio based on Bloomberg trading simulation and group or individual reports.
 You'll also be able to access support materials through our learning management system (Canvas).

 This combination of assessments has been carefully designed with your career progression in mind; it gives you opportunities to develop and improve on the transferable skills employers look for.

 Alongside your core modules you will pick a number of optional modules.
 Please note that modules are subject to change and availability.

 You have a highly active mind and see opportunity everywhere.
 Now you need theory and life-changing skills to sharpen your approach to management.
 At the Faculty of Business & Law, you will immerse yourself in a multicultural environment where technology blends with teaching to create a dynamic and innovative learning environment.
 An environment to help you gain those skills.